-- There may be obvious effects of physical violence e.g. bruising - Explanations for injuries/incidents that occur that are 'explained away' by the victim - Interruptions at college, e.g. repeated upsetting calls/texts/emails - May cry or be very anxious - Uncharacteristic distraction, problems with concentration - Poor attendance or presenteeism - Changes in behaviour - Depression/suicidal ideation - Fear of partner/references to anger - Expresses fear about leaving children home alone with partner - Appears to be isolated from friends and family - Needing regular time off for 'appointments'
+- There may be obvious effects of physical violence e.g. bruising - Explanations for injuries/incidents that occur that are 'explained away' by the victim - Interruptions at college, e.g. repeated upsetting calls/texts/emails - May cry or be very anxious - Risk taking behaviours i.e., increased drinking - Uncharacteristic distraction, problems with concentration - Poor attendance or presenteeism - Changes in behaviour - Depression/suicidal ideation - Fear of partner/references to anger - Expresses fear about leaving children home alone with partner - Appears to be isolated from friends and family - Needing regular time off for 'appointments'